haandol/honey/README.md

 Like Django, you can config your bot by editing `settings.py`

-set your `SLACK_TOKEN` and `REDIS_URL` in settings.py.
+set `SLACK_TOKEN` variable in settings.py.
-if REDIS_URL does not set, all REDIS relevant features will be ignored.
+if `REDIS_URL` or `REDIS_PORT` is not setted, all Reids relevant features, like redis_brain, will be ignored.

 ### Congiure your bot

 1. Add your bot for your slack account at [Custom Integration Page](https://my.slack.com/services/new/bot)
-2. Copy API Token to clipboard
+2. Copy API Token to clipboard.
-2. Open settings.py
+2. Open `settings.py`
 3. Set `SLACK_TOKEN`.
 You can set `REDIS_URL` if it's available.
 4. Run `$python robot.py`
 5. Invite your bot to the channel `/invite @honey`

 ### Play with it on the Slack

-Type command with COMMAND_PREFIX (e.g. `!` ) on the channel where the bot is on.
+Type command with Command Prefix (default is `!` ) on the channel where the bot is on.

 Bot is going to respond to your commands if your bot is on the channel where you type the command.